In this practical exercise we are going to play around with the different types of elements in R.

 complicated operations with just a few lines of code.

-in your own research, you will find
+As you start using R in your own research, you will find

 yourself in need of packages that are not part of the default

-installation.
-The beauty of R
+R installation.
+The beauty of R is that its

 functionality is community-driven.
 People can add packages to

-that other people can use and improve.
+CRAN that other people can use and improve.
 Chances are

 that a function and/or package has been already developed for the